Applying for a Visa – VFS Bangkok

 There are two fees applied to the application once it has been accepted.
 The fee

-accepting the application.
+application.
 They do not take credit cards for any of the fees.

 The other fee applicable is the service fee that VFS charges.
 This fee is